docksal/docksal/docs/advanced/stack-config.md

 ### PROJECT_DANGLING_TIMEOUT

-Defines the timeout of inactivity after which the project stack and code base will be entirely wiped out from the host (e.g. 168h). **WARNING: use at your own risk!**
+Defines the timeout of inactivity after which the project stack and code base will be entirely wiped out from the host (e.g. 168h).
+This requires PROJECTS_ROOT to be set.

+**WARNING: use at your own risk!**

 ### PROJECTS_ROOT